I love telling stories.

 What stopped me from delving into the job immediately and what supported me in my procrastination, was the thought, that for sure, someone must have written about fountain pens before, they have been around for such a long time.
 Praise to the internet.

-I googled around for almost all weekend, found interesting bits and pieces that people knew about, but so far, I have not discovered any writing about how fountain pens work and why they look like the way they do.
+I googled around for almost all weekend, found bits and pieces that people knew about, but so far, I have not discovered any writing about how fountain pens work and why they look like the way they do.

 On Monday, I examined my internet harvest, ordered it, wrote comments and wondered about, how I was going to tell you about fountain pens.
-Browsing through several discussion websites on fountain pen issues, I remembered that people interested in fountain pens are special, they love their pens, they have a relationship with them, and the longer this relationship lasts, the deeper it grows.
+Browsing through several discussion websites on fountain pen issues, I remembered that people interested in fountain pens are distinctive, they love their pens, they have a relationship with them, and the longer this relationship lasts, the deeper it grows.

 In a loving relationship, the worst that can happen is that your loved one turns ill.
-In our case, it would be a serious malfunction of the fountain pen, which often tightens the bond even stronger.
+In our case, it would be a severe malfunction of the fountain pen, which often tightens the bond even stronger.

 If maladies are minor, we readily forgive and kindly oversee them and learn to manage and gladly adjust our expectations to the altered situation.